MIght Sites become Doorway Pages Over Time?

-You go to a site that you’ve enjoyed and bookmarked sometime in the past but haven’t visited in a while, and it’s changed.
-The topics it discusses are different, or the writing style isn’t quite the same, or it suddenly has links within its content to commercial pages that it probably wouldn’t have linked to before, or all of those things.
+You go to a site that you’ve enjoyed and bookmarked some time in the past but haven’t visited in a while, and it’s changed.
+The topics it discusses are different, or the writing style isn’t quite the same, or it suddenly has links within its content to commercial pages that it probably wouldn’t have linked to before or all of those things.
 It also seems heavily focused upon more commercial terms and content.
 It’s changed, and now its pages now have the appearance of what many might call “doorway pages.”

-Doorway pages have also been referred to by terms like gateway pages, entry pages, bridge pagers, portal pages, and their primary purpose is to attract visitors from search engines in order to send them to other places.
+Doorway pages have also been referred to by terms like gateway pages, entry pages, bridge pages, portal pages, and their primary purpose is to attract visitors from search engines in order to send them to other places.

 As a site owner, you don’t want Google to start identifying your pages as doorway pages.
 Google’s Webmaster Guidelines tell us to:

 One question I’m sometimes asked by people is about whether or not they should choose a domain name that includes the name of their business or brand, or if they should use keywords within a domain name to make it easier for them to rank for those keywords in Google and the other search engines.
-I often explain that while it may help them ranking for the phrase chosen if they use a keyword domain (often referred to as an exact match domain, or emd), that I usually prefer domain names using a brand, and that the best domain names tend to be somewhat short, memorable, and easy to spell, with emphasis on the “memorable.”
+I often explain that while it may help them ranking for the phrase chosen if they use a keyword domain (often referred to as an exact match domains, or emd), that I usually prefer domain names using a brand, and that the best domain names tend to be somewhat short, memorable, and easy to spell, with emphasis on the “memorable.”

 I have seen a lot of discussion on the Web about keywords in domain names, and a number of people discussing their experiments with exact match domains, and how those may help a site to rank for terms used in the domain name.
 The following video was uploaded at the Google Webmaster Help Channel this past March, with the Head of Google’s Web Spam team, Matt Cutts answering the question, “How would you explain ‘The Power of Keyword Domains’ to someone looking to take a decision what kind of domain to go for?”

 When search engines return web pages in search results in response to a query, most people assume that the pages being show are the ones that a search engine has decided are the “best” pages in response to their search terms.
 But what does the word “best” mean in that context?
 The search engines attempt to show pages that are both relevant to the query (and the intent of a searcher), and are popular.
+But is it better to show pages that are ranked highly based upon a search engine authority metric or a metric based upon search engine popularity?

 The intuition is that if your query matches tens of thousands of documents, you would be happier looking at documents that many people thought to mention in their web pages, or that people who had important pages mentioned at least a few times.